mui/material-ui/docs/src/pages/component-demos/tabs/tabs.md

 {{demo='pages/component-demos/tabs/BasicTabs.js'}}

+### Wrapped Labels

+Long labels will automatically wrap on tabs.
+If the label is too long for the tab, it will overflow and the text will not be visible.

+{{demo='pages/component-demos/tabs/BasicTabsWrappedLabel.js'}}

 ## Fixed Tabs

 Fixed tabs should be used with a limited number of tabs and when consistent placement will aid muscle memory.